Why we are running this study

 What are the benefits?

-After you finish both parts of the study, we send a certificate of participation to thank you for helping us find out about children’s language.
+After you finish all of the parts of the study, we will send a certificate of participation to thank you for helping us find out about children’s language.

 You will receive your certificate via email within one week of participation, and we will send a certificate even if we are not able to use your child’s data!